compulim/bookstore/README.md

    - Updater function can be programmed as optimistic or pessimistic concurrency
    - We believe this model makes concurrency issues a little bit easier to handle

+`bookstore` is designed to be exposed over Web Socket.

 # How to use

 For production build, `npm install bookstore`.
 For development build, `npm install bookstore@master`.